AtomicBool/apex_dma/README.md

   sudo make clean
 ```

 ## TODO

-- Test Memory R/W and CR3 Fix with a simple demo
-- A guest with UDP communication
-- ESP
-- Aimbot
-- Other Stuff
+- Add other features when I have free time
-- Windows with version <22000 will not be supported ( keyboard )
+- Windows with version <22000 will not be supported ( keyboard )\
+  because the Registry is not working well

 ## Credits